aaronparker/aaronparker.github.io/_posts/2008-07-31-customise-the-windows-vista-default-user-profile.md

 The first option carries over to Windows Vista and Windows Server 2008 however the second option is not available in quite the same way.
 Windows Vista’s setup is a very different beast and customising the default profile with scripts requires using the [auditUser](http://technet2.microsoft.com/WindowsVista/en/library/ae42b355-002d-45c4-b6d1-62313ff53fc71033.mspx?mfr=true) pass and setting the [CopyProfile](http://technet2.microsoft.com/WindowsVista/en/library/1471caf1-440a-4d54-bbe8-3b33c5effaa21033.mspx?mfr=true) value.

-There&#8217;s some great detail about using this process to [modify the default user profile](http://firegeier.unattended-sponsor.de/en/copy_profile_to_default_user.html) at [FireGeier&#8217;s Unattended Vista Guide](http://firegeier.unattended-sponsor.de/en/sitemap.html) plus there&#8217;s [a post at MSFN.org](http://www.msfn.org/board/Is-there-way-to-modify-default-profile-s-t119440.html) that my help you understand the process too.
-However, I think there&#8217;s a simpler way.
-It&#8217;s perhaps not a flexible as deploying via the UNATTEND.XML file but it doesn&#8217;t require running SYSPREP to get the job done.
+There's some great detail about using this process to [modify the default user profile](http://firegeier.unattended-sponsor.de/en/copy_profile_to_default_user.html) at [FireGeier's Unattended Vista Guide](http://firegeier.unattended-sponsor.de/en/sitemap.html) plus there's [a post at MSFN.org](http://www.msfn.org/board/Is-there-way-to-modify-default-profile-s-t119440.html) that my help you understand the process too.
+However, I think there's a simpler way.
+It's perhaps not a flexible as deploying via the UNATTEND.XML file but it doesn't require running SYSPREP to get the job done.

 You can edit the default profile by directly modifying the Windows Vista or Windows Server 2008 image.
 This involves mounting the image and making your changes:

   * Mount the image in read/write mode;
   * Load the _\Users\Default\NTUSER.DAT_ hive into the Registry.
-It&#8217;s worth looking around at this registry hive to see the differences between it and the user hive once a user has logged in;
+It's worth looking around at this registry hive to see the differences between it and the user hive once a user has logged in;
   * Add the required modifications and unload the hive;
   * Commit changes to the Windows image.

 Be sure to set the CopyProfile value to False in the UNATTEND.XML, otherwise these changes will be overwritten.
-Here&#8217;s a script that performs those steps for me:
+Here's a script that performs those steps for me:

 [code]@ECHO OFF
 REM &#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;-